c4-project/c4f/README.md

 ## Running

-- First, copy and modify `compiler.spec.example` to taste.
+First, copy `compiler.spec.example` somewhere (by default, `act` looks for it in `./compiler.spec`), and adjust to your needs.

+The easiest way to run `act` is through `dune exec bin/main.exe -- ARGS`; this will build `act` if needed.
+Use `dune exec bin/main.exe -- help` for general usage.
+(The `--` is needed to stop `dune` from trying to parse the arguments itself.)

+### Converting a single assembly file to a litmus test

-- Use `dune exec bin/main.exe -help` for usage.
+`dune exec bin/main.exe litmusify COMPILER-NAME path/to/asm.s`

+This asks `act` to try to convert the given assembly file into a Litmus test, using the spec for compiler `COMPILER-NAME` to tell it things about the flavour of assembly incoming.
+By default, the litmus test is printed on stdout: use `-o FILE` to override.

+**NOTE**:
+Since `act` won't have any information besides that inside the assembly file, the litmus output won't have any postconditions or initial assignments, and `act` will make incomplete guesses about where program boundaries and interesting memory locations are.

+### Processing a memalloy run

-- `dune exec bin/main.exe path/to/memalloy/run` will run the compilers
+`dune exec bin/main.exe memalloy path/to/memalloy/results`

-  listed in `./compiler.spec` on `path/to/memalloy/run/`.
+This asks `act` to run the compilers listed in `./compiler.spec` on the witnesses in `path/to/memalloy/run/C`, then convert them into litmus tests in the same way that `litmusify` would.

+By default, `act` will dump its results in directories in the current working directory.

+### Other possibilities

 - `dune runtest` will run `act`'s _expects_ tests, and output any discrepancies in `act`'s output as diffs.

-By default, `act` will dump its results in directories in the current working directory.

 ## Licence and Acknowledgements